Ask the healthcare staff to give your baby to you straight after the birth, so that the latch-on takes place within the first few minutes.

-You can also use a cushion that you place underneath your arm, or place your feet on a stool in order to relieve the weight of your baby on the arm holding him.
+You can help a cushion that will position yourself under your arm or put your feet on a stool, in order to lighten the weight on your baby carrier arm.

-Some mothers prefer to be lying down.
-In this case, ask the midwife to show you a comfortable position (often lying on one side).
+Some moms prefer lying down.
+In this case, ask the midwife to tell you a comfortable position (usually on the side).

-Once you have found your position, bring baby´s head carefully to your breast so that he can latch onto the nipple.
-He should be able to take the whole areola into his mouth, and not just pinch the tip of the nipple with his gums.
-You should then feel his tongue and jaws pressing on your breast.
+Once found your position, gently approach the baby's head in your lap so he could put the nipple in the mouth.
+It must take all the areola in his mouth and not only pinch the nipple with his gums.
+You then feel the force of its language and its jaws on your breast.

-Furthermore, if baby´s mouth is correctly positioned, you will avoid little problems of cracking around the nipple.
+Also, if your baby's mouth is positioned correctly you will avoid the small crevices of trouble from the nipple.

-To ensure that your milk production is properly stimulated, it is important that you are both correctly positioned.
+For your milk is properly stimulated, it is important that you are both installed.

-Take time to relax, eat a balanced diet and drink a bit more than usual in order to enhance your milk production.
+Treat yourself to relax, eat balanced and drink more than usual, your milk is found in favored.